p-j-smith/lipyphilic/docs/reference/analyses.rst

   at each frame can be readily.

-See :mod:`lipyphilic.lib.neighbours` for more information on this module, including how to calculate local lipid compositions or find the largest cluster of lipid species over time.
+See :mod:`lipyphilic.lib.neighbours` for more information on this module, including how to calculate local lipid compositions or the lipid enrichment/depletion index, and how to find the largest cluster of a given lipid species over time.

 Area per lipid: :mod:`lipyphilic.lib.area_per_lipid`